-If you love stories about kings and castles, make sure to meet Bartek.
+If you love stories about kings and castles, meet Bartek.
 He has personally met king Casimir III who held court near him.
 King Jan III Sobieski rested under him on his return from the Battle of Vienna.
 As you might have guessed by now, Bartek is an oak tree, and he is almost 700 years old.
-Who knows what he’d tell you.
+Who knows what he’d tell you?

 The academic year is separated into two semesters.
 After every semester, there is an examination session with a duration of around two weeks.